Kiplinger Professor of Public Policy

 “Socially Optimal Districting: A Theoretical and Empirical Exploration,” Quarterly Journal of Economics, Vol 122, No. 4, November 2007, 1409-1471 (with Brian Knight).

 “A Dynamic Theory of Public Spending, Taxation, and Debt,” American Economic Review, Vol 98, No. 1, March 2008, 201-236 (with Marco Battaglini).

-"Community Development by Public Wealth Accumulation," June 2018 (with Levon Barseghyan)
+"Community Development by Public Wealth Accumulation," Journal of Urban Economics, forthcoming (with Levon Barseghyan)

 "Community Development with Externalities and Corrective Taxation," 2019 (with Levon Barseghyan)

 - ECON 4290 : Economic Analysis of Politics